vocdoni/docs/src/architecture/smart-contracts/process.md

 Governance processes span across three different components: the Ethereum smart contract, IPFS to ditribute [the vote metadata](/architecture/data-schemes/process.html#process-metadata) and the [Vochain](/architecture/services/vochain).

 Processes follow a declarative fashion.
-The expected behavior is declared on the smart contract for integrity and the the Layer 2 blockchain (called [Vochain](/architecture/services/vochain)) reacts according to the current settings.
+The expected behavior is declared on the smart contract for integrity and the the voting blockchain (called [Vochain](/architecture/services/vochain)) reacts according to the current settings.

 The instance of the Voting process contract is resolved from `processes.vocdoni.eth` on the ENS registry.